 From a small town in the Minoan period, Gortis developed into an important city of Crete.
 It was so up to the Roman era when it became a member of the Roman Empire and one of the richest cities in Crete and served as the capital of the Roman province on the island.
-It all ended in the 8th century CE, when it was plundered and destroyed completely, by Arab invaders.
+It all ended in the 8th century AD, when it was plundered and destroyed completely, by Arab invaders.

 Today it is an archeological site recommended for archeology and history buffs, but less picturesque than the more popular Knossos.
 Gortis is located in the Mesara Valley, south of Heraklion.